k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

 4. Start Fabric:

-   - On the first node of fabric run the following, only after it is ready you can start the rest of Fabric nodes
+   - On the first node of Fabric run the following (only after it is ready you can start the other Fabric nodes):

      ~~~bash
      cp config/adminInitialCredentials.template config/adminInitialCredentials